 Other notable features

-- Tasks.
-Ask ChatGPT to get back to you at a certain point in time.
-This can be a recurring task or a one-time task.
+- Scheduled Tasks: Ask ChatGPT to get back to you at a regular interval.

 - ChatGPT Record: Let ChatGPT transcribe and summarize audio recordings.
 An experimental feature only available in the Mac desktop app at the moment.

-- Advanced Voice Mode: Talk to your AI assistant.
+- GPT-Live (formerly Advanced Voice Mode): Talk to your AI assistant.
 An impressive achievement with limited relevance for everyday tasks of creatives.

 ChatGPT prices and access